auranic/ClinTrajan/tutorial/tutorial.md

 ### Downstream analyses using ElPiGraph

-Now let us visualize something more interesting, using the principal tree.
+Now let us visualize something more interesting using the principal tree.
 We will visualize all lethal cases of myocardial infarction complications, and by the thickness of the tree edges, we will visualize the mortality trend along various clinical trajectories.
 Note that in our table the variable *LET_IS_0* means *'no lethal outcome'*!

 ```
 fig = plt.figure(figsize=(8, 8))